European-Unified-ID/euid-docs-preview/preview/docs/guides/integration-mobile-client-server.md

 </TabItem>
 </Tabs>

 On startup/resumption of the app, if `getAdvertisingToken()` returns `null`, it is time to generate new identity on the server by following the instructions in [Implement server-side token generation](#implement-server-side-token-generation).
-Then, pass the result into the mobile app’s EUIDManager again: see [Configure the EUID Mobile SDK](#configure-the-euid-mobile-sdk).
+Then, pass the result into the mobile app’s EUIDManager again: see [Configure the EUID mobile SDK](#configure-the-euid-mobile-sdk).

 ## Enable logging